-- Easel or ample wall space for poster. - Table for display and/or demonstration. - Electricity will be available for the Technical Presentation and Interview. - Wireless internet may be available, but is not guaranteed.
+- Printed poster for display (at National Competition). - Table for display and/or demonstration. - Electricity will be available for the Technical Presentation and Interview. - Wireless internet may be available, but is not guaranteed.

 Poster and Symposium

 Objective: The objective of the poster is to provide an overview of the project, highlight key points of the design process, discuss relevant testing and data collection, present the resulting prototype, and share recommendations for further development.
 Students will participate in a poster symposium at the National Competition.
 Teams will display their posters and prototypes and be available to discuss their designs and answer any questions.
 This event will be open to all event attendees and will provide an opportunity for student teams to interact with one another and learn more about each other's projects.